ufz/ogs/Documentation/ProjectFile/prj/processes/process/RICHARDS_FLOW/t_mass_lumping.md

-A tag for using mass-lumping scheme
+A tag for enabling mass-lumping scheme